Smalang14/FrontEndCode/README.md

 Modulamin Sam Malang - P14152187
 # Portfolio - Sam Malang

-This project is intended to showcase the design work I have created within the last 3 years of being at DMU University studying Computer Science.The content included on this site contains work from three different final year modules.
+This project is a portfolio of the design work I have created within the last 3 years of being at DMU University studying Computer Science.The content included on this site contains work from three different final year modules.
 Front-end, Computer Ethics and Final Year Software Project.

 ## The Vision